Anyass3/kit-sw-workbox/README.md

-A service-worker svelte-kit vite plugin to work with workbox
+A service-worker svelte-kit vite plugin to use with workbox

 # installation